iximiuz/cdebug/README.md

 ...
 ```

-Notice the 👉 emoji above - that's where the debugging tools live:
+Notice 👉  above - that's where the debugging tools live:

 ```sh
 / $# echo $PATH
 /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/.cdebug-c153d669
 ```

-The process tree is also common:
+The process tree of the debugger container is the process tree of the target:

 ```sh
 / # ps auxf